SIVASHANKARI04/State-Wise-Constituency-Seats-in-India/README.md

 The goal of this project is to provide a clear, data-driven understanding of how parliamentary

 representation is distributed geographically in India.

+🔎 Key Features:
+Interactive visuals: Easily explore the number of seats per state through bar charts, maps, and tables.

+Clear comparisons: Identify which states have the highest and lowest number of Lok Sabha seats.

+Regional insights: Understand the political weight of each region in the formation of central government.